srivatsamarichi/service-offerings/service-offerings/AKS-GitHub.md

 ## Syllabus

 This engagement focuses on Implementation and management of Kubernetes and DevOps platform for more secure, agile and sustainable development of modern scalable applications.
+Create workflows that you can set up in your repository to build, test, package, release and deploy to Azure using **GitHub Actions**.
 Activities and deliverables associated with this setup may include the following, subject to additional scoping:

 ### Phase-1

 - Discussion on the scope of engagement
 - Identify candidate application(s)
 - Assess the ideal state of migration with Azure migration assistant tool
 - Azure account set up, policies and compliance